huggingface/transformers/docs/source/en/tasks/object_detection.md

 >>> notebook_login()
 ```

-Let's define global constants, such as model name and image size.
-For tutorial we will take conditional DETR as it is converge faster,
-but you can choose any object detection model from `transformers`
+To get started, define global constants, such as model name and image size.
+For this tutorial, we'll use the conditional DETR model due to its faster convergence.
+Feel free to select any object detection model available in the `transformers` library.

 ```py
 >>> MODEL_NAME = "microsoft/conditional-detr-resnet-50"  # or "facebook/detr-resnet-50"